 Or when we talk about frankincense essential oil and we need to refer to its Latin name because there are 2 types of frankincense oils, namely: Boswellia Serrata or Boswellia Frereana.

 The next step is verifying that the correct reproductive organ was chosen.
 We would obtain different compositions when distilling different parts of a plant.
 In each case, the organ would be one of the following: leaf, flower, bark, seed, root, berry, etc.

 For example, orange essential oil is obtained from the peel while Jasmine essential oil is obtained from the flower.

 Depending on its geographic location, aromatic plants produce a different essence, even within the same species.
-The location therefore will affect its biochemistry..
-Another aspect to take into consideration when we talk about location is:
+The location, therefore, will affect its biochemistry.
+Another aspect to take into consideration when we talk about the location:

 - whether it was grown in the wild (the most natural and strongest plant)

 Essential oils obtained from plants that are not wild or organic will certainly be of lower quality.

 Organic is pesticide-free but the soil used to grow these crops can be depleted of nutrients as this soil has been used for growing crops for hundreds of years.
 We cannot be sure of the quality of the water used to water these crops (possibly containing chlorine and/or fluoride) because these plants are cared for and watered, their roots need to grow so deep.